 def mysterious_method i = 0 while i < 10 puts i + 1 i = i + 1 end end

 We have here a small piece of code, a method called mysterious_method that for any programmer is not mysterious at all, and certainly requires no comments.
-I want you to look at the last significant line, "i = i + 1", and ask yourself "what
+I want you to look at the last significant line, "i = i + 1", and ask yourself "what does this line does?"

-answer this: "The line increments i plus 1 and allows the while condition to get from 0 to 9 while the "puts i + 1" sentence spits the numbers from 1 to 10.
+Most programmers would answer "it increments i by 1".
+While this is not wrong, I want you to look to another way you might answer this: "The line increments i plus 1 and allows the while condition to get from 0 to 9 while the "puts i + 1" sentence spits the numbers from 1 to 10.
 In other words the sentences 'moves the loop forward'".

 What did I just do?
 Many would question that I've just explained the whole method, not just the line.
 But does this line exist cut off from the method, or does it exists in the context of the method?

 So, by the point of view of unitary undersanding, "i = i + 1" does what it reads: it increments i by 1.
 But from the point of view of integral understanding, we've still need to describe how does this line relates to the rest of the lines in the system.
 That's why I talked earlier about "moving the loop forward", I was relating the sentence to the while loop above.